Book Review: The Slight Edge

 When placed alongside the Wisdom of God’s Word, I think you will find them powerful for your own success trajectory.
 Here are few quotes to give you a feel for the book:

-p 51 “The slight edge is the force behind the amazing power of compound interest.”
-When this principle is applied to all parts of life – amazing!
 P 52 “We must master the mundane.”
 Olson does a great job defining the things which bring true success.
 When living in an instant society it is difficult to faithfully do the everyday things.
-True – in all parts of our lives!
+So true – in all aspects of our lives!

 P 74 “The slight edge is about awareness.
 It is about you making the right choices, the choices that serve and empower you, starting right now and continuing for the rest of your life, and learning to make them effortlessly.”
 So much about what I see in the Word of God states this.
 Words of life.
-This is what God is all about!
+It is what God is all about!

 P 76 “Sometimes you have to slow down to go fast.”
 He quotes Norwegian explorer Fridtjof Nansen who personally repatriated more than 400,000 prisoners of war after World War I, helping to save millions of Russians from starvation.
 Regarding what is impossible: “The difficult is what takes a little time; the impossible is what takes a little longer.”
-True, rewarded success involves dedication to the long haul, does it not!?
+Rewarded success involves dedication to the long haul, does it not!?

 On page 190 Jeff Olson gives a poignant summary: